 For a little perspective on how close we were to the charter boat, I felt as if I could have reached out and given the mate a high five!
 Now, I am being a bit dramatic here.
 We were probably thirty to fifty yards off of his stern, but it felt really close.

-So here we are, we just entered his massive wake and we are about to launch off of the other wake heading out of the inlet to our targeted fishing grounds.
+So here we are, we just entered his massive wake, and we are about to launch off of the other wake heading out of the inlet to our targeted fishing grounds.

 Do you know what happened?

-The bow of his boat raise way up out of the water and it felt like we were going to fly and then just as the stern of his boat exited the wake, and I was still white-knuckled, the entire boat sat right now into the water and all I could feel or hear was the sound of a “whoosh” of air and the boat softly planted itself and went right back in the direction he has pointed the boat to start with.
+The bow of his boat raise way up out of the water and it felt like we were going to fly and then just as the stern of his boat exited the wake, and I was still white-knuckled, the entire boat sat right now into the bay and all I could feel or hear was the sound of a “whoosh” of air and the boat softly planted itself and went right back in the direction he has pointed the boat to start with.

 If you have ever been in a situation like this you can imagine how rattled, scared and later confused by the entire situation.